 The Key Employee Stock Option Plan ("KESOP") was adopted by the Board of Directors on January 17, 1989, and approved by the Company's shareholders on July 11, 1989.
 The KESOP authorized the Compensation Committee to provide in the award agreements that the participant's right to exercise the options provided for therein will be accelerated upon the occurrence of a "Change in Control" of Unitil.
-The term "Change in Control" is defined for this purpose in substantially the same manner as in the Severance Agreements, as described on page 24.
+The term "Change in Control" is defined for this purpose on page 26.
 Award agreements entered into with participants in the KESOP contain such a "Change in Control" provision.
 Award agreements also provide that, upon the exercise of an option on or after a Change in Control, Unitil shall pay to the optionee, within five business days, a lump sum cash amount equal to the economic benefit of the optionee's outstanding options and associated dividend equivalents that the optionee would have received had the option remained unexercised until the day preceding the expiration of the grant.